LoqmanSamani/protein-fold/α_fold/medium.md

 based solely on its amino acid sequence, a key aspect of the protein folding problem, has been a challenge for over 50 years.
 While experimental structures cover only 17% of human protein residues, AlphaFold2 represents a breakthrough computational solution that utilizes machine learning methods on an unprecedented scale to predict protein structures with atomic accuracy.

-AlphaFold* covers a remarkable 98.5% of the human proteome and provides reliable predictions for 58% of residues, with an exceptional subset showing a very high degree of confidence.
+AlphaFold covers a remarkable 98.5% of the human proteome and provides reliable predictions for 58% of residues, with an exceptional subset showing a very high degree of confidence.
-In this article, I would like to explain the intricate details of the AlphaFold system and break down its methodology step by step.
-Figure 1 shows that the system can be divided into three main components: Database Search, Evoformer Module and Structure Module.
+In this article, I would like to explain the intricate details of the AlphaFold system (Figure 1) and break down its methodology step by step.
+As illustrated in Figure 1 the system can be divided into three main components: **Database Search**, **Evoformer Module** and **Structure Module**.
 Each of these segments plays a pivotal role in the system, and the flow of information retrieved from the protein database through the various parts of the system leads to an extremely accurate 3D structure of a protein.

 ![alphafold](https://github.com/LoqmanSamani/protein_sa/blob/systembiology/%CE%B1_fold/images/alphafold.png)
+<figcaption style="font-size: smaller; text-align: center;">Figure 1: The AlphaFold system.
+The system consists of three main components: Database Search, Evoformer Module and Structure Module.
+The detailed explanations of each component and its layers (represented by numbers) are detailed in the corresponding part of the article.</figcaption>

 ### Genetic and Structure Database Searches